bitovi/documentcss/pages/guides/adding.md

 * Organize pages into navigation groups like "Elements," "Themes," and "Components"

 To see an example of this in action, check out the [example Live Style Guide](/examples/styles/index.html).

-### What DocumentJS Does

-DocumentJS is a [*static site generator*](https://staticsitegenerators.net/).
-This means it scans specially formatted input files and creates a website that remains unchanged until the generator runs again.
-Whereas in a content management system changes happen somewhat automatically, a static site generator usually needs to be **run manually** and then the generated files must be **uploaded**.

-While this may seem more complicated than a CMS, static site generation works especially well for a Live Style Guide.
-Since your stylesheets are also the source files for your style guide, **changes to your stylesheets are also changes to your Live Style Guide**.

-To build your Live Style Guide, DocumentJS does the following:

-1. Reads through files specified in its configuration
-2. Looks in your commments for tags like `@page`, `@group`, and `@parent` to determine site layout
-3. Looks in your comments for tags like `@stylesheet`, `@styles`, and `@demo` to create the individual parts of your style guide
-4. Automatically generates `html` files

 ## Setup